 - This is our one chance at cheap expanded parkland downtown.
 It will cost over $10,000,000 more to develop two acres of parkland downtown (even after profits, 20 years of park maintenance, and projected tax revenue are accounted for) if we sell the Annex Building.

 The developer status granted to the Ackerberg Group in Nov.
 2017 means they have exclusive right to buy the property should the majority of the City Council like their final offer expected to come in June or July.
 We must tell city council members to oppose selling the Police Annex Building and support its conversion to a public park.
 A view supported by:

 - The Capitol River Council.

-- Three Council Members and Mayor Melvin Carter (on the campaign).
+- Three Council Members and Melvin Carter (before he became mayor).